How to Pass the NCLEX the First Time: 11 Tips from Real Nurses

 We've put together our top NCLEX study tips that real nurses shared with us.

 How to Pass the NCLEX: 11 Study Tips to Pass the First Time

 1. Understand the NCLEX Format

-During the course of the exam, the computer algorithm produces each new question based on the performance from previous questions.
-The test bank is comprehensive and comprises of different question styles and topic content.
+During the course of the exam, the computer algorithm produces each new question based on your performance from previous questions.
+The test bank is comprehensive and includes different question styles and content topics.

-The test will produce a minimum of 75 questions, and a maximum of 265 questions.
-A candidate passes the test when the tester has answered enough questions correctly to stay above the pass line with 95% confidence interval.
+The test will produce a minimum of 75 questions and a maximum of 265 questions.
+A candidate passes the test when the tester has answered enough questions correctly to stay above the pass line with a 95% confidence interval.
 The candidate will fail the test when they do not rise about the pass line with 95% confidence.

-Think of it this way – there is a horizontal line on an axis and we will call it the “pass line.”
+Think of it this way – there is a horizontal line on an axis, and we will call it the “pass line.”
 Anything above it is passing, and anything below it is not passing.
 You start exactly on the line at question zero, and with each correct and incorrect answer, you get bumped up a notch and down a notch, respectively.
-With each correct answer, the computer will give progressively harder questions, to determine your peak knowledge.
+With each correct answer, the computer will give progressively harder questions to determine your peak knowledge.

 This exam is all about endurance.
 Prepare to sit the full time and then you won’t stress in the chance that you need to.

 Test anxiety is a real thing, but you made it through nursing school, so just continue to prepare in whatever way worked for you in the past.
 Even if you don’t typically have test anxiety, there is a chance that you will be nervous just from the pressure of such an important test.